harinathreddy224/data-mining-project/README.md

 https://github.com/victorleungtw/data-mining-project/blob/master/LogisticClassifier_with_other_features.ipynb

 ##4.
-To execute Multivariate Regression, use Matlab on Regress.m
+To execute Multivariate Regression

+Use Matlab on Regress.m

 ##Deprecated files during the explorator phase: